 Did you get a notification from us?

-If you've received a notification, that means the software on your machine isn't a genuine Adobe product.
+Adobe runs software validation tests to check for tampering and invalid licenses.
+When we discover an issue, we notify the end user or organization and we provide options to resolve the issue.
+If you or someone in your organization has received a notification about a particular machine, it means the software on that machine isn't genuine Adobe software.
 It isn't covered by a warranty or our support programs.
 And because it may not perform as we intended, it could pose risks to you and your work.

 How could this have happened?